mgoellnitz/coconat.java/README.md

 ## Building

 The code includes the usual gradle based build.
-So a complete run will bee
+So a complete run will be

 ```
 gradle clean build jacocoTestReport publishToMavenLocal